pavana-ch/Ict-task/README.md

 # Ict-task

-Please find the link to the app.
+To access the app, Please click on the following link

 https://sample-tts.herokuapp.com